Piping Plovers

 adult plover / click to enlarge

-Piping Plovers (Charadrius melodus) are a beach-nesting shorebird whose Atlantic Coast subpopulation nests in sandy locations on coastal beaches from North Carolina to Canada.
-Plovers are adapted to a harsh environment with nests often on highly exposed open sand, and have always been vulnerable to predators and storm overwash events.
+The Piping Plover (Charadrius melodus) is a beach-nesting shorebird whose Atlantic Coast sub-population nests on sandy coastal beaches from North Carolina to Canada.
+Plovers are adapted to a harsh environment with nests often on highly exposed open sand and vulnerable to predators, storm overwash, and human disturbance.
+Hatchlings are precocial, and also vulnerable to predation, disturbance, and crushing by vehicles.

-In 1986, the birds were protected by the federal Endangered Species Act of 1973, with states following suit and offering additional, localized layers of protection.
-A federal recovery plan was put in place where plover “monitors” installed symbolic fencing, protected some nests with predator exclosures, monitored breeding activity, educated the public and guarded refuges, gathered detailed nesting data, including causes of nest loss, and submitted final data to agencies.
-This data has determined levels of progress being made each year toward the recovery goal, and helped guide future management.
+In 1986, plovers were protected by the federal Endangered Species Act of 1973, with states following suit.
+A federal recovery plan was put in place where plover “monitors” installed symbolic fencing, deterred predators, monitored breeding activity, educated the public and guarded refuges, and gathered detailed

 full clutch / click to enlarge